-1.8 RFP Addenda
+1.9 RFP Addenda

-The STATE reserves the right to amend this RFP at any time prior to the closing date, or for best and final offers.
+The STATE reserves the right to amend this RFP at any time prior to the closing date, or prior to the date for best and final offers.
 All addenda issued shall be incorporated into the resulting contract.
-Failure of any Offeror's receipt of any such addenda or interpretations shall not relieve the Offeror of any obligation under this solicitation.
-It is the responsibility of the prospective Offeror to monitor the HlePRO to obtain RFP addenda or other information relating to the RFP.
+Failure of any Offeror's-receipt of any such addenda or interpretations shall not relieve the Offeror of any obligation under this solicitation.
+It is the responsibility of the prospective Offeror to monitor the HIePRO to obtain RFP addenda or other information relating to the RFP.

-1.9 Notice of Intent to Offer (Letter of Intent)
+1.10 Notice of Intent to Offer (Letter of Intent)